-In November, 2011, the child was born.
+In November 2011, the child was born.
 At some point, Mrs. Trujillo told Mr. Murrietta that she had arranged an adoption.
 However, this was not true.
 Mr. Alvarado and Mrs. Alvarado wanted to adopt the child.
-Mrs. Alvarado and Mr. Alvarado paid Mrs. Trujillo to sign a sworn acknowledgement of paternity naming Mr. Alvarado the father.
-With this, Mr. Alvarado obtained a birth certificate listing him as father.
+Mrs. Alvarado and Mr. Alvarado paid Mrs. Trujillo to sign a sworn acknowledgment of paternity naming Mr. Alvarado the father.
+With this, Mr. Alvarado obtained a birth certificate listing him as the father.

 He told Mrs. Alvarado what he had done, and they took custody of the child.
 They raised her as their own child for three years.
 However, this changed when Mr. Alvarado filed for divorce from Mrs. Alvarado in 2014.

-Mr. Alvarado claimed that the window of time to challenge the acknowledgement had passed.
-Mr. Murrietta argued that the false acknowledgement was a fraud upon the court.
+Mr. Alvarado claimed that the window of time to challenge the acknowledgment had passed.
+Mr. Murrietta argued that the false acknowledgment was a fraud upon the court.
 Therefore, a challenge was not subject to the 6-month limit.